yarafe/Test/Sentinel/faq-fgt-faz-microsoft-sentinel.md

 Syslog Daemon (Log Collector): Utilizing either rsyslog or syslog-ng, this daemon performs dual functions

--Actively listens for Syslog messages originating from FortiGate on TCP port 514.
+-Actively listens for Syslog messages in CEF format originating from FortiGate on TCP port 514.

--forwards only identified CEF messages to the Log Analytics Agent on localhost, utilizing TCP port 25226.
+-Send logs to Azure Monitor Agent (AMA) on localhost, utilizing TCP port 28330.

-Log Analytics Agent (OMS Agent): This agent, also referred to as the OMS Agent, engages in two critical tasks

--Listens for incoming CEF messages from the integrated Linux Syslog daemon, operating on TCP port 25226.

--Securely transmits these CEF messages over TLS to the Microsoft Sentinel workspace.
+Azure Monitor Agent (AMA): The agent parses the logs and then sends them to your Microsoft Sentinel (Log Analytics) workspace via HTTPS 443.

 ![FGT-Sentinel Integration-DataFlow](images/FGT-DataFlow.png)